NMider/NMider/README.md

   I’m interested in understanding Front-End programming<br>
   Currently, I am learning HTML first, followed by CSS, and then JavaScript.<br>
   I’m looking to collaborate on you.<br>
   How to reach me?
-Anywhere
+In my links VK/TG/Mail

 <!---
 NMider/NMider is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.